gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

     http://jlmwiki.plantbio.uga.edu/~aharkess/zebrafish_data_from_collaborators.tar.bz2

 This file ends in tar.bz2, meaning that it is a tarball (.tar) compressed with bzip2 (.bz2).
-Decompress and unpack this file using
+You have decompressed and unpacked a .tar.bz2 file before -- look in the transcriptome lab to refresh yourself.

 ## Write a loop to run FASTQC on each file